-In standard model theoretic approaches, a semantics is an ordered triple $\langle R, T, I \rangle$ , where R is a theory of reference, T a theory of truth (and thereby also of consequence), and I is a theory of inference, construed as the drawing of consequences.
+In standard model theoretic approaches, a semantics is an ordered triple $\langle R, T, I \rangle$ , where R is a theory of reference, T a theory of truth (and thereby also of consequence), and I is a theory of inference, where inference is construed as the drawing of consequences.
 We are now approaching a double-aspect semantics for fiction, in which these three theoretical elements are retained but the order of their appearance is reversed as follows:

-(23) The structure of a semantics for fiction: $\langle I, T, R \rangle$ .
+(23) The structure of a semantics for fiction: $\langle T, I, R \rangle$ .